fr0xk/Scripts/Markdown/casteism.md

 > You need faith to understand!
 >
 > You see, the original meaning in Hebrew/Greek/whatever culture is..." **

-Here's a bit more to close you up -

-1. **Vedas:**
-   - "Women are devoid of strength, devoid of mental energy... it is in the very nature of women to corrupt men."
-(Atharva Veda 6.11.3)

-2. **Bible:**
-   - "I do not permit a woman to teach or to assume authority over a man; she must be quiet."
-(1 Timothy 2:12)

-3. **Quran:**
-   - "Men are in charge of women by [right of] what Allah has given one over the other..."
-(Quran 4:34)

-4. **Ancient Chinese Texts (Confucianism):**
-   - "Let the woman follow the man.
-Let her remain unknown.
-Loving submission is the highest virtue."
-(The Analects of Confucius, 17.25)

-5. **Greek Mythology:**
-   - "A man's most valuable prize is a virtuous wife; his most valuable prize is a shameless one."
-(Hesiod's "Works and Days," 701-702)

-6. **Renaissance Literature:**
-   - "It is the nature of women to be fickle... to deceive and to rob men of their brains."
-(Baldassare Castiglione's "The Book of the Courtier," 1528)

-7. **Modern Example (Misogynistic):**

-   - "A good wife is one who serves her husband in the morning like a mother does, loves him during the day like a sister does, and pleases him like a prostitute at night."
-(Chanakya's "Arthashastra," 4th century BCE)

 Remember, these quotes are products of their times.
 Critically evaluate their impact on equality and dignity while considering their historical context.